Beartime234/slack-pokequiz/docs/privacy.md

 Effective date: October 11, 2018

-PokeQuiz ("us", "we", or "our") operates the https://pokequiz.xyz website (the "Service").
+PokeQuiz ("us", "we", or "our") operates the https://pokequiz.xyz website or the PokeQuiz slack application (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
 Our Privacy Policy for PokeQuiz is managed through Free Privacy Policy.